-The Health Benefits of Brussels Sprouts
+Health Benefits of Brussels Sprouts

-This venerated vegetable named after the capital of Belgium was enjoyed in that country as early as the thirteenth century, but no one knows its exact origins.
+Brussels sprouts have been around for some time.
+The vegetable named after the capital of Belgium was enjoyed in that country as early as the 13th century, but no one can trace its exact origins.
 Brussels sprouts are a member of the disease-fighting cabbage family, and like nearly every other vegetable, they are low in fat and calories.
-But they are also quite high in protein, so pair them with whole grains and get the full spectrum of essential amino acids that the body requires.
+But they are also high in protein, so pair them with whole grains and get the full spectrum of essential amino acids that the body requires.

-- high in vitamin C
+• High in vitamin C

-- high in dietary fiber
+• High in dietary fiber

-- improves DNA stability in white blood cells
+• Improves DNA stability in white blood cells

-- low in fat and calories
+• Low in fat and calories

-- promotes a healthier immune system
+• Promotes a healthier immune system

 One cup of Brussels sprouts contains four grams of dietary fiber, which does wonders for your digestion and helps stabilize blood sugar.
-Including foods with plenty of dietary fiber in your diet will also check overeating, which is why we recommend these cute cabbages to anyone who looking to feel fuller
+Including foods with plenty of dietary fiber in your diet will also check overeating, which is why we recommend these cute cabbages to anyone looking to feel fuller longer.

-One of the easiest ways to prepare Brussels sprouts is to steam them, cutting a line or a cross at their center to aid with the penetration of heat.
-Overcooking them will result in a significant loss of their anti-cancer compounds, as well as a sulfuric smell and unpleasantly strong flavor.
+One of the easiest ways to prepare Brussels sprouts is to roast them.
+One can also steam them, cutting a line or a cross at their center to aid with the penetration of heat.
+Overcooking will result in a significant loss of their anti-cancer compounds, as well as create a sulfuric smell and unpleasantly strong flavor.

-Recipe: Roasted Brussels Sprouts
+Roasted Brussels Sprouts Recipe